someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-cloudwatch-alarms.md

      cleanup_pool_size: 16
    ```

-   When cleanup is enabled, marked resources will be deleted as a part of the [`collect_and_cleanup`](docs/concepts/cloud-data-sync/index.md), which runs each hour by default.
+   When cleanup is enabled, marked resources will be deleted as a part of the [`collect_and_cleanup` workflow](../../concepts/cloud-data-sync/index.md#collect_and_cleanup-workflow), which runs each hour by default.

    :::tip